“If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.” (1 John 1:9 KJV)

 + Walking In Darkness

 This is the state of every person who has not yet accepted the free gift of Salvation through Christ.
-They walk in darkness because they have not come to the knowledge of the TRUTH in Christ.
+They walk in darkness because they have not come to the knowledge of the TRUTH in Christ and accepted the free gift of Salvation through Jesus Christ.
 The Holy Spirit is not dwelling in them nor guiding them.

-The Gnostics were saying they were saved people, yet they were walking in darkness because they did not believe Jesus came in the flesh and died for sins.
+The Gnostics were saying they were saved people, yet they were walking in darkness because they did not believe that we sin nor that Jesus as the only begotten Son of God, who is God, came in the flesh and died for the sins of the WHOLE WORLD – ALL SIN FROM ALL OF TIME (1 John 2:2).
 They said they were saved but the Holy Spirit was not even indwelling them.
 This is still going on today!
 False religions claiming they are saved people as members, but they are walking in darkness.
-Such as Scientology for just one example.
+Such as Scientology, for just one example.

-This is why the teaching of going in and out of Salvation is completely wrong.
-A person is saved by the Grace filled free gift of God through Christ’s atonement for sin or they are living and believing they require good works and never sinning.
+This is why the teaching of falling in and out of Salvation is completely wrong when reading 1 John 1:9.
+A person is only saved by the Grace filled free gift of God through Christ’s atonement for sin or they are living and believing they require good works and never sinning.
 It cannot be both!
 In John 3, Jesus is very clear and simple about how a person is forgiven of their sins and saved for all eternity and the word ‘good works’ nor ‘sin’ is not mentioned.

 “He that BELIEVETH ON HIM is not condemned: but he that BELIEVETH NOT is condemned ALREADY, because he hath not BELIEVED in the name of the only begotten Son of God.”
 (John 3:18 KJV)